joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-video/basics-of-video.md

 loaded using progressive download, meaning the video information loads in sequence.
-This has the benefit that the video can begin playing before the entire file is downloaded; however, it prevents you from jumping ahead to a part of the video that hasn’t loaded.
+This has the benefit that the video can begin playing before the entire file is downloaded; however, it prevents you from jumping ahead to a part of the video that hasn't loaded.

 Streaming
-As an alternative to progressive download, a special video server can be used to deliver video over the Internet using a technique known as streaming (sometimes called “true streaming”).
-With streaming, the viewer’s computer never downloads the entire video at one time.
+As an alternative to progressive download, a special video server can be used to deliver video over the Internet using a technique known as streaming (sometimes called "true streaming").
+With streaming, the viewer's computer never downloads the entire video at one time.
 To speed up download times, at any moment the computer only needs a portion of the total video information.
 Because a special server controls the delivery of the video content, any part of the video can be